 10.5 This Agreement constitutes the entire agreement between the parties hereto pertaining to the subject matter hereof and supercedes all prior agreements understandings, negotiations and discussions, whether oral or written, of the parties, other than any prior agreements relating to confidential information.

 IN WITNESS WHEREOF, the duly authorized representatives of each of the parties hereto have executed this Agreement as of the day and year first written above.

-CHEMCONNECT ENRON NORTH AMERICA CORP.
+CHEMCONNECT, INC ENRON NORTH AMERICA CORP.

 By: By:

 Name: Name:

 Title: Title: